sujith-eag/Learning_Journey/JavaScript/5_Array/02_Array_methods/02_Array_iterator_methods.md

 Array iterator methods in JavaScript are used to iterate over arrays, applying a provided function to array elements in a specific manner.
 These methods are often used to map, filter, test, and reduce arrays.

+Iterator methods abstract away index management, which is required in traditional loops (`for` and `for/of`).
+This means less risk of off-by-one errors and manual index handling.
+In methods like `map()`, `filter()`, and `forEach()`, the callback function automatically receives each element, without you needing to explicitly handle the current index.

 #### General Characteristics